Getting started with ML-powered Amazon Connect forecasting, capacity planning, and scheduling

-We are excited to introduce Amazon Connect forecasting, capacity planning, and scheduling (preview), a new set of ML-powered capabilities that make it easier for contact center managers to accurately predict customer service workloads, determine ideal staffing levels, and schedule agents accordingly.
+We are excited to announce the general availability of Amazon Connect forecasting, capacity planning, and scheduling, a new set of ML-powered capabilities that make it easier for contact center managers to accurately predict customer service workloads, determine ideal staffing levels, and schedule agents accordingly, and ensure agents are performing their duties as scheduled.
 These new capabilities help companies easily optimize staffing across the whole contact center to deliver a positive experience for both customers and agents.
-Amazon Connect forecasting, capacity planning, and scheduling are available in preview at no cost and can be deployed to handle production workloads in the US East (N. Virginia), US West (Oregon), Europe West (London), and Asia Pacific Southeast (Sydney) AWS Regions.
+Amazon Connect forecasting, capacity planning, and scheduling are available the US East (N. Virginia), US West (Oregon), Europe West (London), and Asia Pacific Southeast (Sydney) AWS Regions.

 You can enable Amazon Connect forecasting, capacity planning and scheduling for your Amazon Connect instance directly from the AWS Console with just one click!